 The Directors recognise the value and importance of high standards of corporate governance and formally adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Code from the 2018 Annual Report (published May 2019) in line with the London Stock Exchange’s changes to the AIM Rules.
 The last formal review of Corporate Governance took place in Q2 2021.

 Read more about our QCA code compliance here.

 The Directors are committed to ensuring that the Company fully complies with the requirements of the QCA Code and to maintaining high standards of corporate governance.
-To ensure compliance, the Board agreed on a work plan for full implementation of the QCA Code at its meeting in July 2018.
-One area of particular focus was Board effectiveness.

 To view committee membership please view the Board of Directors page.